FOLLOW US

 • show a return or onward ticket

-• show you have enough money for your stay
+• prove that you have enough money for your stay

 Read about passport stamping if you live in Romania.

-Vaccination requirements
+Vaccine requirements

 Customs rules

-There are strict rules about goods that you can take into or out of Romania (in Romanian).
+There are strict rules about goods you can take into or out of Romania (in Romanian).
 You must declare anything that may be prohibited or subject to tax or duty.

 Leaving Romania with children aged 17 and under